do-community/dolphin/README.md

 # Dolphin

 Dolphin is a PHP-based command line tool for managing DigitalOcean servers.
-It includes a `playbooks` submodule that pulls from our [community playbooks](https://github.com/do-community/ansible-playbooks) repository, and a handy dynamic Ansible inventory script that you can use to run playbooks on new DO servers.
+The `deployer` command uses Ansible as underlying mechanism for running automation tasks on Droplets.

+_This tool is experimental, use at your own risk._

 ## Requirements